MahimPranto/Coursera-InteractivityWthJavaScript/README.md

 # Coursera_InteractivityWthJavaScript
-Course Name: Interactivity WthJ avaScript.
+Course Name: Interactivity Wth JavaScript.
 Platform: Coursera.
 This is an Online course of Coursera.
 Assignments are given every week including a final project.
 Week One: Introduction to JavaScript.